 After heavy involvement from the government to reduce the effects of the COVID-19 pandemic on the South African economy, it is time for the deaded austerity period that always comes after such measures.

 The SA government had to force itself to spend more than its capacity to continue the economy afloat, and very few people are doubting the measures that were taken.
 In fact, many think that the government should have spent more.
-But, now that the situation is more or less getting under control, the government needs to prepare for the dreaded where it consolidates as much of its economy as possible over a few years.
+But, now that the situation is more or less getting under control, the government needs to prepare for the dreaded austerity period where it consolidates as much of its economy as possible over a few years.

 Big Concerns